 Given that the process of gaining acceptance into Villanova becomes increasingly challenging with each passing year, this blog is designed to provide you with data on:

-• Villanova’s Class of 2026 acceptance rate
+• Villanova acceptance rate 2023

-• Villanova’s ED acceptance rate
+• Villanova’s Early Decision acceptance rate 2023

 • SAT, ACT, GPA, and class rank of accepted Villanova applicants

-• Admissions trends for the Class of 2026
+• Admissions trends 2023

 • The demographics of current Villanova undergraduates